Travel Health Resources

 • International Health & Travel Insurance:

 • Students participating in a VCU-affiliated program (study abroad, service-learning, research, etc.) are required to enroll in VCU's international health and emergency assistance insurance plan with Cultural Insurance Services International (CISI).
-Here are the full plan details.

 • This insurance plan covers health care costs incurred during university-sponsored international travel and provides emergency assistance, including medical or security evacuations and repatriation of remains.

-• Once enrolled, students should familiarize themselves with the CISI coverage and instructions on how to use the insurance while abroad.
-We recommend that you download the myCISI mobile app and carry a paper copy of your insurance card with you.
+• Follow the link above to view the most current CISI Participant Guide and resources.
+We recommend that you download the CISI Traveler app and carry a paper copy of your insurance card with you.

 • Students traveling abroad outside of a VCU-affiliated program are also strongly advised to purchase international health and travel insurance.
-For an explanation of what travel insurance covers and a comparison of policies, go to travelinsurancereview.net.
+For an explanation of what travel insurance covers and a comparison of policies, go to covertrip.com.
 Talk to your medical provider for more information.

 Finding Medical Services Abroad

-• Once you purchase CISI insurance through VCU, you will have access to a directory of medical services worldwide, including facilities with English-speaking staff.
+• Students with VCU's CISI insurance will have access to a directory of medical services worldwide, including facilities with English-speaking staff.
+Search for providers through their CISI Traveler app or by logging into myCISI Participant Portal.
 Other travel insurance policies may offer similar resources.

 • You can also find English-speaking medical providers through the US Embassy website.
 Choose the country of interest then the embassy office.
-Next click on "US Citizen Services" at the top, scroll down to Local Resources and choose "Medical Assistance", where you will find information about medical services specific to your destination.
+Next click on "Menu", "US Citizen Services" , "Local Resources", then "Medical Assistance" to find information about medical services specific to your destination.

 Student Health Brochures